Court Document Retrieval · All 50 States

 The discipline behind a clean retrieval

-Six things we do every time, on every assignment, that separate professional retrieval from "we'll see what we can find."
+Four things we do on every order that separate professional retrieval from "we'll see what we can find."

-Local, state, and federal coverage including PACER.
-We work the same disciplined way whether the docket sits in a county clerk's office or a federal district court.
+Local, state, and federal — including PACER.
+The same disciplined way whether the docket sits in a county clerk's office or a federal district court.

 When you need clerk-certified copies for filing or evidentiary use, we wait through the certification step rather than pulling regular copies and forcing a second trip.

-Per-page and certification fees charged by the clerk are passed through to you at cost — never marked up.
-Anticipated fees are disclosed at intake before any are incurred.
+Per-page and certification fees charged by the clerk are passed through at cost — never marked up — and anticipated fees are disclosed at intake before any are incurred.

-Different practice areas, different retrieval rhythms — same disciplined approach to clean, complete, on-time delivery.
+Different practice areas, different retrieval rhythms — the same disciplined approach to clean, complete, on-time delivery.

-Solo practitioners and full-service firms pulling case dockets, opposing counsel filings, judgments, and certified copies for active matters.
+Solo practitioners and full-service firms pulling dockets, opposing filings, judgments, and certified copies for active matters.

-Defense counsel and TPA networks retrieving claimant case histories, prior-incident records, and judgment information across multiple jurisdictions.
+Defense counsel and TPA networks retrieving claimant case histories, prior-incident records, and judgment information across jurisdictions.

-Title and escrow companies retrieving probate orders, divorce decrees, judgments, and lis pendens filings affecting real property transactions.
+Title and escrow companies retrieving probate orders, divorce decrees, judgments, and lis pendens filings affecting real property.

-In-house counsel and compliance teams retrieving litigation history, judgment records, and regulatory filings for due diligence and risk review.
+In-house counsel and compliance teams retrieving litigation history, judgment records, and regulatory filings for due diligence.

 Public agencies, municipalities, and authorized public-records requestors needing certified copies of court orders and judgments.

-Pro se litigants who need to obtain their own case file, opposing party filings, or certified judgment copies without navigating the clerk process themselves.
+Pro se litigants obtaining their own case file, opposing filings, or certified judgment copies without navigating the clerk process themselves.

 What types of documents can you retrieve?